MoodShuffle Support

 How can I get a copy of MoodShuffle?

-You're in the right spot.
-You can download MoodShuffle from the following url: www.moodshuffle.com/download.php
+You are in the right spot!
+You can download MoodShuffle from the following url: http://itunes.com/apps/moodshuffle

 Can I use MoodShuffle commercially?

-No. You are allowed to download and use as many copies of MoodShuffle as you would like, but you are not allowed to distribute or sell it.
-If you want to give it to a friend, please give them the www.moodshuffle.com url, so we can keep a somewhat accurate count of our install-base.
+No. You are allowed to download and use as many copies of MoodShuffle as you would like from the App Store, but you are not allowed to distribute or sell it.

 What are the future plans for MoodShuffle?

 To get it into as many hands as possible.
-Actually check out the Roadmap page to see a list of future plans.
+Actually check out the Upcoming Features to see a list of our plans.

 This may change in the future, but for now all of your songs need to be loaded into iTunes if you want to hear them through MoodShuffle.